 Get your employees involved in this great campaign.
 Stoptober is the 28-day stop smoking challenge that encourages and supports smokers across England towards quitting for good.

 Stoptober encourages smokers to prepare to quit from the 1 October, by using the range of free resources and support available.
 The campaign continues to recruit smokers to take part throughout the whole of October.

-Order or download some free Stoptober resources like posters and conversation starter leaflets, to promote the campaign in your workplace.
+Order or download some free Stoptober resources like posters and social media assets, to promote the campaign in your workplace.